mit-dci/opencx/features.md

 Un-permissioned commands (and simple mockups of how it might work):

  - Register account

 `ocx register username password`

- - Log in (need a way to keep sessions or something) `ocx login username password`
+ - Log in (need a way to keep sessions or something)

+`ocx login username password`

  - View orderbook

 `ocx vieworderbook assetwant assethave`

 Or maybe we want dark pools?
-Could be a feature, probably out of scope, would be difficult to do if you want to match in a decentralized way.
+Could be a feature, probably out of scope, would be difficult to do if you want to match in a decentralized way, because of the whole "zero knowledge" thing added on.
 Decentralized matching for confidential _orders_ is probably very difficult, aside from the whole decentralized matching problem.

- - Get price (really just getorderbook but with a few more operations) `ocx getprice`
+ - Get price (really just getorderbook but with a few more operations)

+`ocx getprice`

 - Get volume (need to track that server side)

 `ocx getvolume`

  - TODO: think of more that you might need